0xAX/linux-insides/Concepts/linux-cpu-3.md

 }
 ```

 Let's try to understand what does the `do_one_initcall` function does.
 First of all we increase [preemption](https://en.wikipedia.org/wiki/Preemption_%28computing%29) counter so that we can check it later to be sure that it is not imbalanced.
-After this step we can see the call of the `initcall_backlist` function which goes over the `blacklisted_initcalls` list which stores blacklisted `initcalls` and releases the given `initcall` if it is located in this list:
+After this step we can see the call of the `initcall_blacklisted` function which goes over the `blacklisted_initcalls` list which stores blacklisted `initcalls` and releases the given `initcall` if it is located in this list:

 ```C
 list_for_each_entry(entry, &blacklisted_initcalls, next) {